Charles scored 31 as No. 8 Maryland beats Minnesota 71-69

 UP NEXT

-Minnesota: At Rutgers next Thursday, a rematch of a game won by the Gophers 60-46 on Feb.
+Minnesota: At Rutgers on Thursday, a rematch of a game won by the Gophers 60-46 on Feb.
 3.

 Maryland: At Purdue on Monday.
 The Boilermakers are 13-3 at home.